Tips to help you avoid jet lag.

 Before leaving for your trip, adjust your sleeping schedule to the new time zone as much as possible.
 While going to bed earlier than usual when you’re traveling from the west coast to the east might feel strange, you’ll have an easier time falling asleep during your trip, and won’t struggle to wake up at a reasonable hour.
 Try heading to bed 30 minutes earlier than usual, starting a week or two before your trip, and gradually add time until you’re sleeping on a schedule close to that of your destination.
 When you arrive, do your best to follow the natural rhythms in that time zone, and avoid staying up too late and sleeping in.

 In any case, try to get plenty of sleep before your trip.
-Starting off sleep-deprived is only going to make the symptoms of jet lag worse.
+Starting off sleep-deprived will only make the symptoms of jet lag worse.

 Resist the Urge to Nap